Call our experienced car accident lawyer in Pensacola, FL to discuss your case today.

 In 2019, Florida experienced an average of 1,101 car accidents a day, and in those crashes, 18,063 incapacitating injuries occurred.
 That means, on average, approximately 49 Florida residents a day became victims of an incapacitating injury.
 There were 236,753 bodily injuries in total for that year.

-If this has happened to you, a Florida personal injury lawyer can help.
+If this has happened to you, a car accident lawyer in Pensacola, FL can help.

 The Horror of T-Bone Accidents